 There must simply be no devices registering sound levels in Dortmund…

-A raucous crowd isn’t going to impact BVB in any way.
-In pre-covid times, their Signal Iduna Park boasted the highest average attendance of any football ground in the world with over 81,000 – and they did it loud.
+In pre-covid times, their Signal Iduna Park - venue for Tuesday's encounter - boasted the highest average attendance of any football ground in the world with over 81,000 – and they did it loud.
 The more than 24,000-strong south stand, the Yellow Wall, was in itself a wave of noise rushing across the field.
 Players in black and yellow know what a genuinely loud football stadium sounds like.

 5) European pedigree